sitamgithub-MSIT/nextjs-huggingface/README.md

 });
 ```

-To change the model, replace `google/gemma-3-27b-it-fast` with other models those satisfy the inference provider requirements.
+To change the model, replace `google/gemma-3-27b-it-fast` with other models that satisfy the inference provider requirements.

 **Note**: Model names can be different when using a specific inference provider.
 For example, the `google/gemma-3-27b-it-fast` model will not be available on all inference providers.
 Always check the model documentation for compatibility with the selected inference provider.

 ## Results

-When the application is running, users will encounterr a responsive chat interface uses a Hugging Face model to generate AI responses to text and image uploads.
+When the application is running, users will encounter a responsive chat interface that uses a Hugging Face model to generate AI responses to text and image uploads.
 Image previews are shown before submission, and responses may include text and images.
 This setup demonstrates how traditional chat interfaces can be enhanced with multimodal capabilities.
 For results, please refer to the `assets/` directory for screenshots that illustrate the chat interface in action.

 ## Contributing